alex0112/prxs/ARCH.md

 - Annotate requests with variables that need to be filtered by, selected, modified etc.
   - A very very very minimalistic annotation DSL/markup lang would be nice here.
     - Something as simple as `%varname%` for a named variable that is pattern matched against, that could be selected against in a nushell pipe.
-    - `%varname | <user defined function%` could select a variable by pattern matching, and pipe that variable to a function, substituting its output for the variable space
+    - `%varname | <user defined function>%` could select a variable by pattern matching, and pipe that variable to a function, substituting its output for the variable space
     - `%["a", "list", "of", "values"]%` for a list of substitutions that should be made.
 (Any annotated request like this should actually be treated as a list of requests)
     -   It would also be good to have a way of defining temporary data like a expirable token, with a function that can produce a fresh value like: `%token: "eyJhbGciOiJIUzI...", exp: <a function which can determine if the token is expired>, ref: <a function which performs a token refresh and returns it>%`

 5. Channels
 At any point the user should be able to publish a target or subscope as a channel which can be read via command line in another context.
 In the CLI they can subscribe to the channel and consume it, piping each request received by that channel to programs and pipelines of their choosing.
 If at the end of the pipeline they wish to send a request, they can pipe it to a program like HTTPie, or HTTPx.
 And the output of our files should be designed with those use cases in mind.
-We may wish to include a custom formatter that can be piped to and.
+We may wish to include a custom formatter that can be piped to.

 - In the TUI, the user should be able to select a current context (such as the entire target scope, or a subscope) and choose to publish it to a named outbox.
 - We will write an additional tool that handles a channel subscription (let's say for now it's called `xsub` for "praxis subscribe") which take in the channel name and allows the building of a pipeline from it like: